Introducing next-generation myki gates

 The new gates are more robust and can be installed outside in the elements, are quicker, allowing more people to pass through the barriers and are similar to existing gates so spare parts are common.

-Information displayed on the screen when touching on and off has also been simplified for a better customer experience.
+Information displayed on the screen when touching on and off has also been simplified for a better passenger experience.

-When customers touch on successfully the screen flashes green and displays a tick.
+When passengers touch on successfully the screen flashes green and displays a tick.

-If the customer can’t touch on successfully because they have a negative balance the screen flashes red and displays a cross.
+If the passenger can’t touch on successfully because they have a negative balance the screen flashes red and displays a cross.

-The screens also provide basic text information alerting customers to why their touch on has been successful or not.
+The screens also provide basic text information alerting passengers to why their touch on has been successful or not.

-New gates will be in operation at Springvale Station from Monday 12 May with a date for Richmond to be confirmed.
+New gates will be in operation at Springvale Station from Monday 12 May 2014.